MagnusBrzenk/ng7-material-boilerplate/README.md

 `prettier` has been added for formatting along with vscode settings.
 Basic formatting parameters are provided in `.prettierrc`.
 However, whenever possible, it's preferable to put formatting settings in `.editorconfig` for consistency across development environments.
 So if you're using an editor other than VSCode then, for consistency, it's recommended you set up formatting to follow `.prettierrc` and then `.editorconfig`.

 `husky` and `lint-staged` configurations have been added to `package.json` so that git commits trigger prettier formatting and linting (with `ng lint`).

+## PWA Capabilities

+This is a Progressive Web App ([PWA](https://en.wikipedia.org/wiki/Progressive_web_applications)).
+In this example, you can see the PWA in action by viewing the [deployed demo site]() on a smart phone and saving it to your home screen so that it behaves like a native app.
+(On an iPhone, visit the demo site on Safari, press the share icon, and, by scrolling right, you'll find an icon called 'Add to Home Screen'.)

+To adjust the PWA behavior, edit files `src/manifest.json` and `src/ngsw-config.json`.
+In particular, you need to set the `start_url` field in `src/manifest.json`.